ShohamD1121/online-market-backend/README.md

 # Online Market Backend

-### Created with Java using Spring Boot, PostgreSQL and Hibernate.
+##### This is the backend for an online market application, built using Java Spring Boot, PostgreSQL, and Hibernate.
+It provides APIs for managing products, orders, and users.